-In 2018, the Compensation Committee approved base salary increases for each NEO in recognition each NEO's and the Company's performance for the year and also to more closely align each NEO's compensation with similar executive officers of comparable companies.
+In 2019, the Compensation Committee approved base salary increases for each NEO, except for Mr. Morris who joined the Company in July 2019, in recognition of each NEO's and the Company's performance for the prior year and also to more closely align each NEO's compensation with similar executive officers of comparable companies.

-The amount of annual base salary paid to each NEO for 2018 is presented under the caption entitled "Compensation of Executive Officers-Summary Compensation Table."
-The Committee believes that the salary changes and resulting base salaries were competitive in the market place and appropriate for Main Street executives as a key component of an overall compensation package.
+The amount of annual base salary paid to each NEO for 2019 is presented under the caption entitled "Compensation of Executive Officers-Summary Compensation Table."
+The Committee believes that the salary changes and resulting base salaries were competitive in the marketplace and appropriate for Main Street executives as a key component of an overall compensation package.